garrandall/popular-music-data/tracks/u-don-t-have-to-call-usher.md

 'Cause I knew you could not sleep without it

-Meanwhile I...
+Meanwhile I
 I loved you, you were my girl
-You see, I...
+You see, I
 Thought the world of you
 But you're still steady leaving, baby